DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 But there’s a lot of other sensitive personal information within the application which is not hidden in this way.
 And we do not think there is much chance of a user using this service in a public place.

-That's why we have removed the ability to toggle the display of the safeguarding information.
+That’s why we have removed the ability to toggle the display of the safeguarding information.
 This will mean that users can see all relevant information at a glance.

 ## Generic wording for users without permission to view safeguarding information